fotonauts/activr/README.md

   - implements an `#enqueue` method, used to enqueue the async job
   - calls `Activr::Async.<hook_name>` method in the async job

-Hook classes to use are specified thanks to the `config.async` hash.
+Hook classes are specified thanks to the `config.async` hash.

 Indexes